 The show aired on Nickelodeon from 2000 to 2002 and tells the tale of Caitlin Seeger, a street-smart teenage girl, who after getting arrested is sent to her mother’s cousin’s horse ranch in Montana.

-During the three seasons that the show was on the air, we see Caitlin hone her photography skills in hopes of one day becoming a professional photographer, figure out herself and her relationship with those around her as well as get close to Bandit, a wild horse that she rescues from wranglers.
+During the three seasons that the show was on the air, we see Caitlin hone her photography skills in hopes of one day becoming a professional photographer, figuring out herself and her relationship with those around her as well as getting close to Bandit, a wild horse that she rescues from wranglers.